 In this case study, students speculate on what may have caused a major fish kill in an estuary in North Carolina.
 In the process, they explore how land runoff and excess nutrients affect aquatic communities, and learn about the complex life cycle of the dinoflagellate Pfiesteria.
 The case is appropriate for an introductory environmental science course, a general biology course that covers ecology, or a general zoology course.

 KeywordsFishkill; fish kill; eutrophication; Pfiesteria piscicida; aquatic ecosystems; dinoflagellate; land runoff, excess nutrients; estuaries; estuary; nutrient influx; North Carolina

 Educational LevelHigh school, Undergraduate lower division, Undergraduate upper division

 Subject HeadingsEnvironmental Science Ecology Biology (General) Zoology

-Case teaching notes are intended to help teachers select and adopt a case.
-They typically include a summary of the case, teaching objectives, information about the intended audience and how the case may be taught, a case analysis or answer key, and references.
+Teaching notes are intended to help teachers select and adopt a case.
+They typically include a summary of the case, teaching objectives, information about the intended audience, details about how the case may be taught, and a list of references and resources.